Why I'm Good At What I Do

 In 2017 I was one of the national coordinators of the Women's March on Washington - Canadian Contingent.
 We moved 1000 people from across Canada to Washington, D.C. to participate in the inaugural Women's March on Washington.
 We went to show support for American women who were demanding that their rights be respected.
 I continue to work with the Women's March & March On branches from Windsor, ON.

 In 2010, I interned for the Minister of the Attorney General of Ontario.
 I wrote a report on proactive strategies for crime reduction, and compiled and analyzed a decade's worth of crime statistics to inform policy focus.

 From 2012 to 2014, I got involved in legal work again as an administrative and event staff with the Canadian Civil Liberties Association (CCLA).
 I planned CCLA's annual Celebrating Canada gala, their queer rights panel event during WorldPride (2014), and assisted with donor relations and fundraising.

-From 2011 to 2014, I went on to work in retail banking, where I helped clients gain control over their money, and helped settle estates.
+From 2011 to 2014, I worked in retail banking at ING Direct (now Tangerine), where I helped clients gain control over their money, understand mortgages and navigate the settling of financial elements of estates.